hiway/ansible-tinc/README.md

 The first line, `[vpn]`, specifies that the host entries directly below it are part of the "vpn" group.
 Members of this group will have the Tinc mesh VPN configured on them.

 - The first column is where you set the inventory name of a host, "node01" in the first line of the example, how Ansible will refer to the host.
 This value is used to configure Tinc connections, and to generate `/etc/hosts` entries.
 Do not use hyphens here, as Tinc does not support them in host names
-- `vpn_ip` is the IP address that the node will use for the VPN
+- `tinc_vpn_ip` is the IP address that the node will use for the VPN
 - `ansible_host` must be set to a value that your ansible machine can reach the node at

 **Note:** The inventory hostname, which we are using as each node's name in Tinc, can't contain characters that Tinc doesn't allow for node names.
 For example, hyphens (`-`) are not allowed.